Shoplinkado/Shoplinkado/replit.md

 ## Overview

 Shoplinkado is a Brazilian e-commerce affiliate platform that aggregates and displays products from Shopee with organized categories and direct purchase links.
 The application features a clean, mobile-first design with Portuguese content targeting Brazilian users.
+It includes seasonal categories like "Achados do Dia" for holiday promotions and special events.

 ## User Preferences